-He conceived and directed the star-studded benefit concert, First You Dream, for the Actors Fund of America and the Christopher Reeve Foundation, is a frequent Guest Artist at many University Drama Programs, and is a Director and Teaching Artist for the Broadway Dreams Foundation.
+Alan has directed original benefit performances on Broadway, for both the Actors Fund of America and the Christopher Reeve Foundation.
+He is a frequent Guest Artist at University Drama Programs throughout the country and is a Director and Teaching Artist for the Broadway Dreams Foundation.

 Based in NYC, he is a member of SDC and a Taurus.